salehiac/OpenBallBot-RL/Readme.md

-# Reinforcmenet Learning for Ballbot control in uneven terrain
+# Reinforcement Learning for Ballbot control in uneven terrain

-This repo contains the mujoco-based ballbot simulation as well as the RL code to reproduce the navigation results from the paper
+This repo contains the MuJoCo-based ballbot simulation as well as the RL code to reproduce the navigation results from the paper

 ```
 <add citation>